Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/assessment_approved.md

 And this has now been updated on your [seller profile]({{url_seller_page}}).

-This means you can directly apply for any opportunities that require {{domain_name}} in future.
+This means you can apply for any opportunities that require {{domain_name}} in future.

 Thanks for being part of the Marketplace — and good luck!